Jemppu/Bitcoin-stats/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.

+## How can I use it?

+build version of project can be found in https://jemppu.github.io/vincit_pre_assignment/

 ## What does it do?

 It finds next information about bitcoin in selected date range